zedar/api-gateway/README.md

 <img src="docs/images/APIGateway-GETREQ.png" alt="Get request that initialized invocation of external API" width="600">

 Get request for invocation defined by {id} UUID.
+Enrich request with links to itself and to its response.

 ## Get ack or final response of external API invocation

 <img src="docs/images/APIGateway-GETRES.png" alt="Get response of external API invocation" width="600">

 If external API has finished its final response will return.
 Otherwise acknowledgement response will come.
+Enrich response with links to itself and to its request.

 # API specification